phamous2day/gitdemo/README.md

 How are you?
 get the git working
 get the git working one more timeg
-Hello world why are so world?sta
+Hello world why are so world?